kassas96/wdio-Appium/README.md

-﻿# wdio-Appium
+# WDIO Demo App Automation Framework

 ## 🎥 Demo
 https://github.com/user-attachments/assets/09e891ea-c147-4584-b4c1-170bee42c06e
-# WDIO Demo App Automation Framework

 ## 📝 Overview
 This project automates test scenarios for the WDIO demo Android app using **Appium with Java** and follows **Page Object Model (POM)** design pattern.
 The framework is designed to run on an 8-inch emulator in portrait mode.